Gsb057/Mini-projects/README.md

 - user can search for a name
 - it doesnt allow duplicates
 - it also analyzes data (implemented from first project)

+## 3. Gene expression analyzer in a csv:
+- This is a gene expression analyzer program.
+This program can do these tasks:
+  - store genes
+  - count genes
+  - find highest expressed gene
+  - find lowest expressed gene
+  - average expression
+  - search for a gene
+  - sort genes by expression
+  - cancer vs healthy expression graph
+  - compare healthy vs cancer
+  - detect upregulated genes
+  - threshold filtering